kasparsj/post-gallery-slider/readme.txt

 == Changelog ==

+=1.0.4=
+Refactoring release

+=1.0.3=
-1.0.3 Fixed for WordPress 3.5
+Updated for WordPress 3.5

+=1.0.2=
-1.0.2 Bugfixes: not applying "gallery_style" filter anymore; using jQuery instead of $.
+Bugfixes: not applying "gallery_style" filter anymore; using jQuery instead of $.

+=1.0.1=
-1.0.1 Changed "post_gallery" filter priority to 1001, to be run after theme filter 1.0 Initial release
+Changed "post_gallery" filter priority to 1001, to be run after theme filter

+=1.0=
+Initial release

 == Upgrade notice ==